Combining Igusa's conjectures on exponential sums and monodromy with semi-continuity of the minimal exponent: Introduction

-The other main results in this paper (apart from Section \ref{sec:monodromy}) consist of evidence for Conjecture \ref{con1}.
-In Section \ref{sec:intro:evidence} we first translate some existing results into evidence for Conjecture \ref{con1}, namely, the case of $f$ being smooth homogeneous, the case of degree $d=2$, the case with $(n-s)/d\le 1$, the case of at most $3$ variables, and, the case for cube free $N$.
-We then extend this further to evidence for all $N$ which are $d+2$-th power free (see Section \ref{sec:HeathB}, where moreover $\epsilon=0$).
-This uses some recent results on bounds of \cite{CGH5} coming from the theory of motivic integration.
+From Section \ref{sec:intro:evidence} on we develop evidence for Conjecture \ref{con1}.
+We first rephrase some well-known results as evidence, namely, Igusa's treatment of the smooth homogeneous case (with $f=f_d$ and $s=0$), the case with degree $d=2$, the case with $(n-s)/d\le 1$, the case of at most $3$ variables, and, the case with cube free $N$.
+We then generalize this further to new evidence for all $N$ which are $(d+2)$-th power free (see Section \ref{sec:HeathB}).
+This treatment of the $(d+2)$-th power free case is mainly provided for expository reasons, as it uses some recent results on bounds of \cite{CGH4} in the context of motivic integration and uniform $p$-adic integration as in \cite{CGH5}; it indicates that the case $N=p^e$ with $p$ prime and $e$ small is generally more easy than with $e$ large.

-In the final Section \ref{sec:CAN}, we show Conjecture \ref{con:SfN} with $\epsilon=0$ when $f$ is non-degenerate with respect to its Newton polyhedron at zero, using recent work from Castryck and the second author in \cite{CAN}.
-This shows that Conjecture \ref{con1} holds for generic $f$, in a sense explained in Remark \ref{rem:gen}.
+In Section \ref{sec:CAN}, we show Conjecture \ref{con:SfN} when $f$ is non-degenerate with respect to its Newton polyhedron at zero, using recent work from \cite{CAN} and some elementary reasonings on Newton polyhedrons.
+This shows that Conjecture \ref{con1} holds under often generic conditions, including the generic weighted homogeneous case, see Remark \ref{rem:gen}.

-In the final Section \ref{sec:n=4}, we show Conjecture \ref{con1} for all polynomial in no more than $4$ variables.
-The key case here, in view of the results from \cite{CMN}, is when $n=4$, $s=0$, and $d=3$.
+In Section \ref{sec:n=4}, we show Conjecture \ref{con1} for all polynomial in up to $4$ variables.
+This uses \cite{CMN} to reduce to the case with $n=4$, $d=3$ and $s=0$.
+To finish this degree three case in four variables we use Weierstrass preparation and the results from \cite{CMN} and \cite{MustPopa}.

-The original question of Igusa's on exponential sums used a non-canonical exponent coming from a choice of log-resolution for $f$, see page 2 of the introduction of \cite{Igusa3}.
-Later, Igusa's exponent was replaced by canonical candidates for the (expectedly optimal) exponent: the motivic oscillation index of $f$, and, (expected to be equal) the minimal exponent of $f$, or rather, of $f-v$ with $v$ a critical value of $f:\CC^n\to\CC$.
-Also Igusa's original conditions, like homogeneity for $f$, were dropped with some care.
-See Section \ref{subs:minimal:exp} for more details and references.
-Our suggested bounds encompass and simplify several issues related to the minimal exponent (and, the motivic oscillation index), by replacing them by the much simpler value $\frac{n-s}{d}$.
-Although the bounds from (\ref{bound:SfN}) seem simple and very natural, they appear surprisingly hard to show in general.
-Even much weaker the bounds from (\ref{bound:SfNp}) seem surprisingly hard to show.
+In our final Remark \ref{rem:largeprimes-n-d}, we explain that throughout the evidence for Conjecture \ref{con1} of this paper, up to excluding a finite set $S$ of primes divisors of $N$ (depending on $f$), the constant $c$ can be taken depending only on $d$, $n$ and $\varepsilon$.

+Let us finally mention the further evidence of \cite{Nguyen:n/2d} for Conjecture \ref{con1}, with the weakened exponent $(n-s)/2(d-1)$ in the upper bound of (\ref{bound:SfN}) instead of $(n-s)/d$.